 Internet: I don’t have any data to prove this point.
 I can only show you my internet speed while I’m living in different cities throughout Thailand.
 Overall, I have OK internet speed.
 Meaning I get about 5mbs download and 1mbs upload in some parts of Thailand.
 In bigger cities like Bangkok or Chiang Mai, I can get super-fast internet speed of up to 40 mbs download and 10 mbs upload.

 My internet speed in Chiang Mai, Thailand

 Overall, I’ll be very surprised if you get anything lower than 5mbs download in Thailand.

 Infrastructure: According to the WorldBank website, the infrastructure in Thailand is rated at 3.12 and the Philippines is rated 2.55.
 What does all the number mean?
 I don’t know, but I know a higher number is better.

 Left is Suvarnabhumi Airport in BKK and right is Ninoy Aquino Airport in MNL

-To visually see the infrastructure of any country, I think the international airports will be the most noticeable indicators to judge the infrastructure development of a country.
+To visually see the infrastructure of any country, I think international airports will be the most obvious indicators to judge the infrastructure development of a nation.
 So, go check out the international airport in Bangkok and the international airport in Manila to see which one looks more modern than the other.

 Thailand international airport vs Philippines international airport

 GPD: The GPD is higher in Thailand than the Philippines.
 Although, the Philippines GDP is growing very rapidly.

 Generally speaking, a richer country that has a high GPD has less crime than poorer countries with a low GPD.

 Crime & Safety

 In this category, I’ll only have statistics from the US Department of State for US citizens traveling or living in Thailand and the Philippines.
 It doesn’t include everyone other than US citizens because I don’t have time to go list them all.

 You can see from October 2002 to December 2016, over 14 years there were 391 US citizen deaths in Thailand.
 During the same period of 14 years, there were 286 US citizen deaths in the Philippines.